-"Pap tests are important because they allow us to detect abnormalities before they turn into cancer," gynecologist Dr. Christine Greves tells Bustle.
+"Pap tests are important because they allow us to detect abnormalities before they turn into cancer," Dr. Christine Greves, a certified obstetrician and gynecologist at the Winnie Palmer Hospital for Women and Babies, tells Bustle.
 "Basically, we sample cells from the cervix to evaluate whether they are normal, pre-cancerous, or cancerous."

 Most women aren't fully aware of what getting a Pap smear means, so if you're wondering why your OB/GYN may routinely give you this exam, you're not alone.
 Whether you're due for one soon, you've never had one, or you're just plain lost on what happens when you get one, you'll want to know these 11 interesting things every woman needs to know about Pap smears.

 1A Pap Smear Only Screens For Cervical Cancer, Not Ovarian Cancer